nsarka/nanoMPI/README.md

 Hello world from rank 1 out of 2 processors
 ```

+## Additional Resources

+- [This page from NCCL](https://github.com/NVIDIA/nccl-tests/blob/master/doc/PERFORMANCE.md) explains how to analyze the bandwidth of collectives
+- [MPI Introduction](https://mpitutorial.com/tutorials/mpi-introduction/) - A quick introduction to common MPI concepts
+- [Parallel Programming for Science and Engineering Book](https://theartofhpc.com/pcse/) - A thorough coverage of MPI concepts.
+More of a "textbook for MPI"

 ## Roadmap

+We welcome contributions!

 - [x] Basic launcher
 - [ ] Socket implementation of point-to-point
 - [x] Basic Collectives
 - [ ] Collective algos
 - [ ] InfiniBand implementation of point-to-point
+- [ ] Basic benchmarks